 The NBER retrospectively classifies the US economy through time by identifying peaks and troughs that define recessions.
 The last trough was determined to be June 2009, marking the end of a recession beginning December 2007.

 While the NBER effectively provides a binary historical classification of the economy (recession or not), many in the industry describe fluctuations in the economy as business cycles with four phases: expansion, peak, contraction, and trough.
-The nearly 10 years that have elapsed since the last NBER trough
+The nearly 10 years that have elapsed since the last NBER trough have prompted many to suggest we are nearing the end of the current expansion prior to the next recession, a stretch some refer to as “late-cycle.”

 For the purposes of our study, we define late-cycle using the chronological midpoint between NBER trough and peak dates, as shown in the illustrative example of the business cycle in Exhibit 1.
-Late-cycle months
+Late-cycle months therefore compose the second half of each expansion period.

 While the average premiums are similar between the late-cycle months and all months, an investor may be wondering how the range of outcomes compares.
 Specifically, are the premiums more prone to especially bad outcomes late in the business cycle?
 The distributions illustrated in Exhibit 3 suggest not.
 The distributions of premiums in late-cycle months are quite similar to the overall distribution in all months.
 In other words, there is no reason to expect different size, value, or profitability premiums just because we are many years into the current economic expansion.